 - complete medical history, including description of the individual’s overall physical health, list of any other illnesses or conditions present, and any treatments currently being administered

-- Possibly a physical examination (by a psychiatrist only) in some cases laboratory tests, blood tests, x-rays, and possibly DNA testing. (may be used to determine if an underlying medical condition is present)
+- Possibly a physical examination (by a psychiatrist only).
+In some cases, laboratory tests, blood tests, x-rays, and possibly DNA testing may be necessary to aid in determining whether there may be an underlying unknown health problem.

 - educational, speech and language assessments

-Once a diagnosis is made, family involvement and active participation in treatment is extremely important for any individual with a mental health disorder.
+Once a diagnosis is made, family involvement and active participation in treatment is extremely important.
 The physician will address questions and provide reassurance by working with you to establish long-term and short-term treatment goals for you and your loved one.